 - Web hosting is not HTTP/1.1 complaint or reporting the right meta information.

 - Media file is not optimized for the Internet.

 - Media is being served from the same server as the web site.

-Why is PowerPress most likely not the problem?
+Why is PowerPress most likely not the problem for feed/website issues?

 More than likely the issue is not caused by PowerPress.
 Keep in mind that PowerPress adds functionality to WordPress.
 It does not contain code to purposely make feeds or pages not work.
 Based on rules set by WordPress.org, PowerPress inserts additional meta data in both WordPress feeds and pages in order to provide the functionality required for podcasting.

 WordPress, PowerPress and Feeds: WordPress feeds are created by WordPress.
 Via code, PowerPress asks WordPress to create a podcast only feed for you.
 This feed is then created by WordPress so PowerPress can add additional meta data to it.
 If there is a feed issue, more likely than not it is caused by either your web server, a plugin and/or a theme.
 The diagnosing instruction above were written with this in mind.